Franklin & Marshall has developed these hiring procedures to:

 Documenting the Selection Decision-- The manager / search committee chair is required to document the reasons for the selection decision (i.e., document the skills, knowledge, and experience of the candidate selected; explain why candidate A was selected instead of candidates B and C).
 A copy of this documentation, along with notes taken during interviews and reference checking, is to be promptly forwarded to theAssociate Director, Human Resources before the offer of employment is made.
-A New Hire Documentation Form may be used to document the selection decision (available on the Human Resources web pages, and in the Human Resources public folder in eDisk).
+A New Hire Documentation Form should be used to document the selection decision.

 Starting Salary-- The Associate Director, Human Resources will work with the manager with the vacancy to determine the starting salary to be offered to a candidate.
 The starting salary for an exempt position will be based on the candidate's experience and qualifications, relevant labor market data, salaries of those with similar positions at the College, and budgetary guidelines.
 The Associate Director, Human Resources, in consultation with the manager with the vacancy, establishes rates of pay for newly hired non-exempt professional staff.
 Rates of pay for new non-exempt employees are based on the pay range associated with the job grade, pay rates of other College personnel within the same job grade, and the individual's relevant, prior work experience.
 Part-time members of the professional staff must be offered an hourly rate rather than paid via a stipend or on a salaried basis.